Azure-Samples/java-on-azure-examples/containers/aro/create/README.md

 ## Prerequisites

-This example assumes you have previously completed the following example.
+This example assumes you have previously completed the following example:

 1. [Create an Azure Resource Group](../../../general/group/create/README.md)